 If they already own a home but are looking to shed the responsibilities that go along with homeownership and become renters, there’s a way that the estimated million homeowners turned renters over the next four years could have their cake and eat it too, and that’s probably music to their ears.
 They could skip out on the hassles of homeownership and become renters, all without packing a single box or changing their address.

-Sell & Stay: It’s a residential sale-leaseback agreement perfect for those who want to go from owning to renting.
+A residential sale-leaseback agreement is perfect for those who want to go from owning to renting.
 The homeowner sells their home, but with a lease agreement stating that they can continue living there, renting the home at fair market value instead of owning it.
-For homeowners with homes valued between $100k and $250k, Easyknock’s Sell & Stay program might be right for you.

-Another demographic for whom Sell & Stay might work is reverse mortgage or home equity loan applicants who were turned down for those programs.
+Another demographic for whom a sale-leaseback might work is reverse mortgage or home equity loan applicants who were turned down for those programs.
 It works for people who need access to the equity in their home, too, and it’s certainly a viable alternative for anyone shot down for either of those loan programs.
-Whatever your situation, if owning your own home has become more of a burden than it’s worth, but you don’t want to move, Sell & Stay could be an option worth exploring.
+Whatever your situation, if owning your own home has become more of a burden than it’s worth, but you don’t want to move, a sale-leaseback could be an option worth exploring.

 While owning a home was the way to go for generations, the times are changing and people’s priorities are shifting.
-If you are one of the many Americans who own a home but are finding it to be more of a curse than a blessing, exploring EasyKnock’s Sell & Stay program may be the answer for you.
+If you are one of the many Americans who own a home but are finding it to be more of a curse than a blessing, exploring a sale-leaseback program may be the answer for you.
 Talk to your real estate agent or financial advisor to decide if a sale-leaseback could be right for you and your needs and to see if going from owning to renting makes sense for you.